13 Comparing several means (one-way ANOVA)

 The last step is equally straightforward.
 In order to calculate the within-group sum of squares we just add up the squared deviations across all observations:

 Of course, if we actually wanted to get the right answer we’d need to do this for all 18 observations in the data set, not just the first five.
 We could continue with the pencil and paper calculations if we wanted to, but it’s pretty tedious.
 Alternatively, it’s not too hard to do this in a dedicated spreadsheet programme such as OpenOffice or Excel.
 Try and do it yourself.
 The one that I did, in Excel, is in the file clinicaltrial_anova.xls.
-When you do it you should end up with a within-group sum of squares value of \(1.39\).
+When you do it you should end up with a within-group sum of squares value of

 And so now our between group sum of squares is obtained by summing these “weighted squared deviations” over all three groups in the study:

-Next, since we’ve now calculated the values for the sums of squares and the degrees of freedom, for both the within-groups variability and the between-groups variability, we can obtain the mean square values by dividing one by the other:
+Next, since we’ve now calculated the values for the sums of squares and the degrees of freedom, for both the within groups variability and the between groups variability, we can obtain the mean square values by dividing one by the other:

 We’re almost done.
-The mean square values can be used to calculate the F-value, which is the test statistic that we’re interested in.
-We do this by dividing the between-groups MS value by the within-groups MS value.
+The mean square values can be used to calculate the

 At this point, we’re basically done.
 Having completed our calculations, it’s traditional to organise all these numbers into an ANOVA table like the one in Table 13.1.
 For our clinical trial data, the ANOVA table would look like Table 13.8.